Penalty costs Canada's mixed short track relay team an Olympic medal | CBC Sports

 China takes 1st-ever gold medal in event's Olympic debut

-Canada was disqualified from a thrilling final in the short-track speed skating mixed team relay on Saturday over a push from behind that sent both the Canadian and Hungarian skaters sliding into the boards.
+Canada was left out of the medals after a thrilling final in the short-track speed skating mixed team relay on Saturday over a push from behind that sent both the Canadian and Hungarian skaters sliding into the boards.

 China, tops in the world rankings, won the first-ever gold medal in the event, which made its Olympic debut at Beijing 2022.
 The gold is also the host country's first of these Games.